-English, PDF, 157kb
+English, PDF, 631kb

-The Working Party on Consumer Product Safety is aimed at strengthening information sharing on safety issues across borders.
+OECD work on consumer product safety is aimed at strengthening information sharing on safety issues across borders.